Azure-Samples/contoso-creative-writer/uhg-cloud-innovation/exercise-6.md

 2. Create a new .prompty file in `src/api/evaluate` and name it after the type of behavior you would like to test, similar to the existing `friendliness.prompty`.
 3. Design a system prompt and examples to evaluate your of AI-generated content.
 Use the `friendliness.prompty` file as a guide.
 4. Create a `.py` file for your new evaluator in the same directory similar to `friendliness.py`.
 5. Test your new custom evaluator and observe its results.
+The Friendliness and new custom evaluator results will be available in the local log files.

 ### Bonus Challenges